 - When does the organisation know the goals have been achieved?

 The SOAR Analysis and support

 A SOAR Analysis is a powerful tool for uniting stakeholders.
 This is crucial to recognise the organisations potential and create a shared vision of the future.
 Building on an organisations strengths requires fewer effort and resources than attempting to correct weaknesses.

-Moreover, a SOAR Analysis creates support within an organisation as it involves representatives in each level of the organisation.
+Moreover, this analysis creates support within an organisation as it involves representatives in each level of the organisation.
 Opening communication leads to input on strategy and strategic planning.

 Additionally, the SOAR Analysis is flexible and scalable.
 Planning and decision making are adapted to the needs and culture of an organisation.

 Execution of the SOAR Analysis

 In order to achieve the best possible results, an organisation should conduct the analysis with a diverse group.
 For instance, employees from various levels who each have a different perspective of the situation.
 In addition to employees from different departments, other stakeholders, such as customers, suppliers, and partners, could also be involved.

 In general, an effective SOAR Analysis takes up to one hour, including attention to brainstorming and prioritize actions.
 Developing an initial action plan also often takes one hour.